 Summed up in a few sentences, emulators reproduce the inner workings of a games console virtually inside your laptop, phone, or handheld.
 It’s how many of our best retro handhelds work.

 Emulators need ROMs to work.
 That’s the digital files pulled from original games that I was talking about earlier.
-Learn more by checking out our article on how to install ROMs, but remember that sharing ROMs and downloading them from the internet is illegal.
+Remember that sharing ROMs and downloading them from the internet is illegal.

 We can’t keep bringing you exciting content from inside of Azkaban, so don’t do anything dodgy.
 Alright?